CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_walkthrough_04.png" alt="Getting a token" width="600" />

-Present this token to get full access to the API.
+If you're successful, your token will appear as pictured in the `response body`.
+You can now present this token to get full access to the API.

 - Copy your new token
 - Click the `Authorize` button